Marlain Angelides: Life

 Marlain Angelides was born in Athens, Greece on 6 September 1978 to a Cypriot-born father of mainland Greek origin and a mother of half-Scottish and half-Cypriot descent.
 She emigrated to Venezuela at the age of 5, learning fluent Spanish (which she has since forgotten).
 She then moved to Belgium, and later back to Cyprus, where she lived during her teenage years on her father's request to return home.
-Angelidou is currently based in New York, although her mother, father, and brother remain in Cyprus.
+Angelides is currently based in New York, although her mother, father, and brother remain in Cyprus.

 Marlain Angelides completed a BS in Biochemistry with Management at Imperial College London before studying at Boston Conservatory in the US.
 She also obtained a Postgraduate Diploma in Musical Theatre from London's Royal Academy of Music.

 Career

 She made her professional debut as the lead in the Stavros Sideras musical Pygmalion, The True Story (Aphrodite/Galatea) opposite Peter Polycarpou.
 Her professional career started in 1999–2000 with the production of Aznavour's Lautrec in London's West End.
-During 2000–2002 she starred in lead roles in musicals such as Hair (Dionne), and Elegies (Judith), toured the UK with Living La Vida Loca (Fantasia), Legends of Swing (singing Ella Fitzgerald songs) and toured Europe with Flower Power Musical Story (Lainer) and Broadway Musical Gala (Principal Soloist) where she had the opportunity to sing solo in front of 11,000 at La Scala in Milan.
+During 2000–2002 she starred in lead roles in musicals such as Hair (Dionne), and Elegies for Angels, Punks and Raging Queens (Judith), toured the UK with Living La Vida Loca (Fantasia), Legends of Swing (singing Ella Fitzgerald songs) and toured Europe with Flower Power Musical Story (Lainer) and Broadway Musical Gala (Principal Soloist) where she had the opportunity to sing solo in front of 11,000 at La Scala in Milan.
 At the same time, she appeared in performances at the Berklee Performance Centre, in Boston, USA, Festival Rose D’Or in Juan-les-Pins, France, some charity events in Basel, Switzerland, and Dublin, Ireland and in concerts with the Cyprus State Orchestra as a soloist.

 At the end of 2002, at the BBC Radio 2 Voice of Musical Theatre International Competition in Cardiff, Wales, she was the semi-final winner and one of only six finalists.